 The Group classifies VAT recoverable arising from its operating activities and its capital expenditures.
-The balance of VAT recoverable may be realised by the Group either through a cash refund from the state budgets or by set off against VAT liabilities with the state budget in future periods.
+The balance of VAT recoverable may be realised by the Group either through a cash refund from the state budget or by set off against VAT liabilities with the state budget in future periods.

-The net amount of value added tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the interim consolidated statement of financial position.
+The net amount of value added tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the consolidated statement of financial position.

-3.12 Income tax and deferred tax
+3.11 Income tax